LEEF-UZH/LEEF.parameter/README.md

+# v1.7.0: new classifiers for flowcam
+The flowcam classifier has been updated by using data from the experiment in addition to the stock culture data to improve to performance.
+The classifier for the contaminated bottle has also been updated.

-# v1.6.1: Added flowcam classifier for bottle b_05
+# v1.6.1: Added flowcam classifier for bottle b_02
-Bottle b_05 has been contaminated at 20220504. b_05 should be classified after that date using this classifier `svm_flowcam_classifiers_B02_contaminated_after_20220504_20220710_MergedData.rds ` for the flowcam.
+Bottle b_02 has been contaminated at 20220504. b_02 should be classified after that date using this classifier `svm_flowcam_classifiers_B02_contaminated_after_20220504_20220710_MergedData.rds ` for the flowcam.